-Ministry of Education, Sports & Culture
+Ministry of Education, Sports & Culture (MESC)

-The MESC's vision is "a quality holistic education system that recognizes the spirituals, cultural, intellectual and physical potential of all participants, enabling them to make fulfilling life choices".
+The MESC's vision is "a quality holistic education system that recognizes the spirituals, cultural, intellectual and physical potential of all participants, enablingthem to make fulfilling life choices".

 Early Childhood Education [ECE] is provided mainly by Non-Governmental Organizations [NGO] under the auspices of the National Council for Early Childhood Education of Samoa [NCECES].
 Government provides an annual per capita grant to registered ECE's as well as providing professional development support for ECE teachers in delivering curriculum.
-Additional resources for ECE Centers such as roll calls, curriculum statements and teacher manuals are also provided by government through the Ministry of Education, Sports and Culture.

-Attendance of a four-year-old is now compulsory under the Education Amendment Act 2019, where all 4 years old student in Samoa should enrol in an ECE Center.
+Additional resources for ECE Centers such as roll calls, curriculum statements and teacher manuals are also provided by Government through the Ministry of Education, Sports and Culture.
+Attendance of a four-year-old is now compulsory under the Education Amendment Act 2019, where all 4 years old student in Samoa should enroll in an ECE Center.

 Education in Samoa is compulsory from ages 4-16 years old.
 The Government of Samoa provides a One Government Grant (OGG) which services all schools in Samoa, including Early Childhood Education Centers, Primary, Secondary and Special Schools, in order to support the improvement of teaching and learning across all domain areas of the Minimum Service Standards.
-This grant also provides opportunities for all school-aged children (ECE, Primary, Secondary and Special Schools) in the country with the chance to gain access to basic education by removing cost-barriers to enrolment and on-going attendance for families who previously may not have been able to afford it.